HankB/pmb/notes/add-notes.md

 Appears to work.
 Next step is to actually swap bewtween images to confirm.
 First test will be RpiOS install first, Debian Bookworm next.

 1. `rpi-imager` Pi 4, Lite, no WiFi.

+## 2024-08-11 more work for pmb-add

+At present the script ends with uncompressing the inage to install to `/tmp`.
+Additional work to do is:

+1. Loop mount both partitions in the image.
+1. Mount the newly created partition.
+1. Copy contents of root partition to the new partition (rsync.)
+1. Copy the contents of the boot partition to a directory in the new partition (tar.)
+1. Unmount all partitions and remove mount points.
+1. Remove uncompressed image.